mrgaryg/VagrantProjects/README.md

 VagrantProjects
 ===============
-LEaring how to use Vagarnt
+Learing how to use Vagrant